-The Alexandria Natural Resources Inventory (NRI) was initiated in May 2012.
+The first phase of the Alexandria Natural Resources Inventory (NRI) was initiated in May 2012.
+An initial report was presented to the town in July 2013.
+The second phase was initiated in April 2016 to include more broad scale field assessments.
 The overall purpose was to prepare an NRI to support Alexandria's natural resource protection efforts, provide a basis for informed land use planning, and promote community education.
 Goals of the project included 1) the development of a series of natural resources maps, and 2) conducting field assessments to document current conditions, verify wildlife habitats, and record wildlife and plant species observations.